-In the coming season we plan on further improving our object detection by using other network architectures such as segmentation, 6DoF and grasp detection networks.
-We are also reworking our gripper concept to enable the use of force feedback, which will further improve our system.
-Furthermore, we want to introduce performance monitoring, allowing us to identify bottlenecks and plan future improvements.
-Finally, we are currently working on creating a repository [22], where many aspects of our solution will be publically available.
-With this repository, we want to share our knowledge to provide other researchers with a basic foundation for autonomous robots and task completion.
+In the coming season we plan on improving our object detection by using other network architectures such as segmentation, 6DoF and grasp detection networks.
+We are also reworking our gripper concept to enable the use of force feedback, which will improve our system.
+We also want to introduce performance monitoring, allowing us to identify bottlenecks and plan future improvements.
+Finally, we plan to extend the above-mentioned repository by adding more documentation as well as some theses from our students.

-We are very much looking forward to the upcoming season, where we aim to defend our title at RoboCup 2022, hopefully in person in Thailand.
+We are very much looking forward to the upcoming season, where we aim to defend our title once again at RoboCup 2023 in Bordeaux.